maxenglander/www/_posts/2013-01-11-validating-jersey-request.md

 ## Use JSR 303 bean validation

 [JSR 303](http://beanvalidation.org/1.0/spec/) bean validation is awesome.
-It allows you to apply constraints to POJOs with annotations, and validate them in a uniform way with validator class.
+It allows you to apply constraints to POJOs with annotations, and validate them in a uniform way with a validator class.
 Here I declare constraints directly on `SearchParams`.

 {% highlight java %}